-For a description of Backout_UR, seeOS/390 MVS Programming: Resource Recovery.
+For a description of Backout_UR, see z/OS MVS Programming: Resource Recovery.

-If none of these interfaces is used, changes are committed or backed out explicitly when the client program either ends normally or abends.
-The use of implicit commit or backout is not recommended:
+If none of these interfaces are used, changes are committed or backed out explicitly when the client program either ends normally or abends.
+It is not advisable to use implicit commit or backout for the following reasons:

-- The client program has no way of knowing if updates were committed or backed out; even if the program ends normally, a resource manager may choose to backout any changes. - The run time environment for high level languages may intercept errors that would otherwise result in an operating system abend.
-If an error is intercepted in this way, and the client program does not take any explicit action, the program may terminate normally and updates committed.
-Your client program should be coded to ensure that resources are committed or backed out correctly in these situations.
-For example, a PL/I program might include an ON unit that issues SRRBACK when errors are encountered.
-A COBOL program might use the ON phrase on statements that could encounter errors to achieve the same result.
+- The client program cannot tell whether updates were committed or backed out.
+Even if the program ends normally, a resource manager might back out any changes. - The runtime environment for high level languages might intercept errors that would otherwise result in an operating system abend.
+If such an error is intercepted and the client program does not take any explicit action, the program might terminate normally and updates might be committed.
+Code your client program to ensure that resources are committed or backed out correctly in these situations.
+For example, a PL/I program can include an ON unit that issues an SRRBACK command when errors are encountered.
+Similarly, a COBOL program can use the ON phrase on statements that might encounter errors.